intel/robot_devkit/docs/html/_sources/index.rst.txt

-.. robot_sdk_tutorial documentation master file, created by sphinx-quickstart on Mon May 13 15:16:06 2019.
+.. robot_devkit_tutorial documentation master file, created by sphinx-quickstart on Mon May 13 15:16:06 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.